ophelialabs/Documents/README.md

 - 08/31/26: **Self-sacrifice**, you know that sounds correct, because if I was wrong, wouldn't it be self-destruction?
 - Add to tactics.
 One of first thoughts was how can I set something up that only gives the team one direction.
 Think battle of Thermopylae.
 - Now I know you already know that once I get this more organized I plan on attacking from multiple angles.
+What does one do when they want to ex-filtrate a specific group?

 # Internal Enterprise Knowledge Base
 I believe you should build documentation beforehand.
 CPK-RA